UnicoLab/keras-model-registry/docs/contributing.md

 ```

 ### 4. Documentation
 Documentation is automatically generated from docstrings using MkDocs and mkdocstrings.
 Simply ensure your docstrings follow Google style format and the documentation will be updated automatically when the site is built.
+If you are adding new code, you will have to reference it in a dedicated docuemntation file to fetche the correct docstring.

 ### 5. Commit Changes
 Use conventional commit messages: